Diagnosing gallbladder cancer

 - Stage I. At this stage, gallbladder cancer is confined to the inner layers of the gallbladder.

 - Stage II.
-This stage of gallbladder cancer has grown to invade the outer layer of the gallbladder and may extend beyond the gallbladder.
+This stage of gallbladder cancer has grown to invade the outer layer of the gallbladder.

 - Stage III.
 At this stage, gallbladder cancer has grown to invade one or more nearby organs, such as the liver, small intestine or stomach.
 The gallbladder cancer may have spread to nearby lymph nodes.